electricimp/ElectricImp-Sublime/README.md

 ## Overview

-The Plugin is designed to improve developer productivity and allows to rapidly build and maintain applications by
+The Plug-in is designed to improve developer productivity and allows to rapidly build and maintain applications by
 providing:

 * Code auto-completion for []Electric Imp Squirrel API](https://electricimp.com/docs/api/)